ecmwf/metview-docs/docs/macro/functions/fieldset.rst

    If the input fieldset contains only one field, a number is returned.
 If there is more than one field, a list of numbers is returned.
 Missing values in the input fieldset are bypassed in this calculation.
 For each field for which there are no valid values, nil is returned.

    * If the fieldset is the only argument, the integration is done on all grid points.
    * If a list is the second argument, it must contain four numbers which are respectively the north, west, south and east boundaries of an area.
-The integration is done on the grid points contained inside this area :
+The integration is done on the grid points contained inside this area:

         .. code-block:: python